Digitex Futures (DGTX) Price Hits $0.0295 on Exchanges

 - THETA (THETA) traded flat against the dollar and now trades at $5.25 or 0.00010640 BTC.

-Digitex Futures (CRYPTO:DGTX) is a coin.
+Digitex Futures is a coin.
 Its launch date was January 15th, 2018.
 Digitex Futures’ total supply is 1,000,000,000 coins and its circulating supply is 931,035,715 coins.
+The official message board for Digitex Futures is blog.digitexfutures.com.
+The official website for Digitex Futures is digitexfutures.com.
+Digitex Futures’ official Twitter account is @DigitexFutures and its Facebook page is accessible here.
 The Reddit community for Digitex Futures is /r/DigitexFutures.
-Digitex Futures’ official Twitter account is @DigitexFutures and its Facebook page is accessible here.
-The official website for Digitex Futures is digitexfutures.com.
-The official message board for Digitex Futures is blog.digitexfutures.com.

 Digitex Futures Coin Trading

-Digitex Futures can be purchased on these cryptocurrency exchanges: OOOBTC, Exrates and Mercatox.
-It is usually not possible to purchase alternative cryptocurrencies such as Digitex Futures directly using US dollars.
-Investors seeking to trade Digitex Futures should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Gemini or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Digitex Futures using one of the exchanges listed above.
+Digitex Futures can be purchased on these cryptocurrency exchanges: Mercatox, OOOBTC and Exrates.
+It is usually not presently possible to buy alternative cryptocurrencies such as Digitex Futures directly using US dollars.
+Investors seeking to trade Digitex Futures should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Gemini or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Digitex Futures using one of the aforementioned exchanges.

 Receive News & Updates for Digitex Futures Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Digitex Futures and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.